“Anti-Money Laundering (AML) is a boring problem.” - Me, one year ago.

 Talk to nearly anyone working in AML compliance at a financial institution and you’ll quickly find they don’t have much time to catch criminals.
 Really, they don’t.
 Besides a mountain of everyday manual tasks, many spend far too many after hours late nights pouring through legalese documents in an attempt to ensure their financial institute is compliant.
 And none of these chores actually involve proactively detecting criminal activity.
 It’s almost all about passing audits.

-On top of that, add legacy inhouse technology that’s sometimes decades behind, a tiny workforce, and tooling that’s often frustratingly inflexible, and you can see why 1–2% is still the amount of crime we catch today.
+On top of that, add legacy in-house technology that’s sometimes decades behind, a tiny workforce, and tooling that’s often frustratingly inflexible, and you can see why 1–2% is still the amount of crime we catch today.

 To up the stakes, in the past 5 years we’ve seen a huge spike in AML scandals in the news.
 In Estonia, the country I live in, 4 out of 5 of the largest banks have gone through an AML scandal in the past 5 years.
 While many assumed that scores of banks were purposefully dodging their duties, that normally wasn’t the case.
-At the center of nearly every scandal was often a fully compliant bank who’d been passing audits for years.
+At the centre of nearly every scandal was often a fully compliant bank who’d been passing audits for years.

 Of course, sometimes there was actual criminal activity inside banks.
 Of those four banks I mentioned who went through AML scandal in Estonia, two seem to have employed a handful of bad actors.
 But, those examples aside, banks are generally great at controlling risk.
 These days, that’s what they do.
 They set up control points, audits, and processes galore just to make sure they are constantly in control of their risks.

 If we have any hope of making a dent in this rampant financial crime, we’ve got to go through a whole mindset shift.
+Read my other article to learn how you can outsmart financial criminals.

 The elephant in the room